 The state boat ramp, managed by the town of Sutton, offers easy-on access with a $6 . in state fee and $12. out-of-state day fee or a $20 season pass for Mass residents available at the town hall.

 Manchaug Pond hosts a full season of fishing tournaments and kayak/canoe clubs from the tri-state area.
 Check the state site or our Events at a Glance page for a listing.
 A port-o-let facility is available during the summer season.
 Be sure to visit the stormwater structures at the ramp and the information kiosk installed with a MassDEP Non-point Source Pollution Grant administered by the Manchaug Pond Foundation in cooperation with the Town of Sutton to improve water quality.

-Boaters should take care leaving the ramp and on the water as Manchaug is a shallow lake with large rocks present, around the a submerged rock wall at the channel, several islands, and a submerged sandbar.
+Boaters should take care leaving the ramp and on the water as Manchaug is a shallow lake with large rocks present, a submerged rock wall at the channel, several islands, and a submerged sandbar known as Blueberry Island.